 Added by Jenny Coronel on March 10, 2011 at 5:00pm — No Comments

 The more the snow melts, the more the energy seems to be returning!
 We had a good turnout at last night’s community meeting (at least thirty people), and a great cross-section of interests and perspectives.
-Two Council members, four community policing officers, several property owners, a…Continue
+Two Council members, four community policing officers, several property owners, a stay-at-home mom or two, business owners, residents and more…Continue

 I attended a NeighborWorks Training Institute in LA last week, along with Andrew Sawtelle and Ed Murphy.
 I was awaiting the trip and was very excited about it, and now that it's done, I figure I should share a bit of what I learned...
 I should blog it.